 She was seething, but understood that bringing another person into the family was problematic.
 The last thing her parents needed was another mouth to feed.
 An unemployed, high school dropout, she had no interest in being a single mother.
 The anger she felt toward her ex made it that much easier.

 At about 9pm, she began taking the meds.
 As the hours went by, the pain began slowly rising in intensity.
-It felt like someone was stabbing her in her gut repeatedly.
+It felt like someone was repeatedly stabbing her in the gut.
 The pain was so severe she didn’t even think of calling any of her friends for help.
 She simply prayed and waited.

 She had a raging fever the next day.
 She didn’t think of going to the doctor, because money was tight.
 Her parents, unaware of the abortion, thought it was simply a fever, but she was bedridden for almost a month.

 Five years later, she became pregnant again.
 She already had a 2-year-old child with her current partner, who had two kids of his own from a previous relationship.
 Both she and her partner agreed another child wasn’t part of their future.

 This time, she didn’t feel any pain.
 It was easier.

 Unsurprisingly, Arvy supports legalization, even though she realizes it’s a deeply unpopular position.

 “It’s highly stigmatized.
 People fear it, and they’re disgusted by it, especially Catholics,” she said.